 How Chronic Stress Affects Sleep

 When you experience a perceived threat (physical or psychological, real or imagined), your body’s hormonal stress response gets triggered, creating a cascade of physical changes that lead to the release of glucocorticoids like cortisol by the endocrine system.
-The release of cortisol and other stress hormones creates a burst of energy that allows you to fight or run from a real and present danger.
+The release of cortisol and other stress hormones creates a burst of energy that allows you to fight or run from real and present danger.

 A healthy stress response involves a quick cortisol spike followed by a rapid decrease once the stressful event has passed.
 This endocrine system response is controlled by negative feedback loops mediated by the hypothalamic-pituitary-adrenal (HPA) access in the central nervous system.